spread-ai/docs-comments/docs/module-1/creating-a-studio-application.md

 {{ studio.configureAppTheme }}

-??? exercise "Task 2: Configure your application"
+??? abstract "Task 2: Configure your application"

      1. Set the name of your application to "Acme Inc widgerator"
      2. Set the app logo to this image